For some of the key victories and milestones in the American Lung Association's efforts to reduce tobacco use, see our Tobacco Control Timeline

 - A 2019 study found patients in Medicaid expansion states who ordered a cessation medication had a 65% higher chance of quitting than those in non-expansion states.

-- Uninsured Americans smoke at a rate more than two times higher (19.4%) than people with private insurance (8.7%).
+- Uninsured Americans smoke at a rate close to two times higher (16.8%) than people with private insurance (8.4%).

-- Over 85% of Black Americans that smoke, smoke menthol cigarettes.
+- Close to 80% of Black Americans who smoke, smoke menthol cigarettes.

 - Massachusetts and the District of Columbia are the only states that prohibit the sale of all flavored tobacco products, including menthol cigarettes.

-- The prevalence of cigarette smoking among adults did not change from 2020-2021 but the prevalence of e-cigarette use increased.
+- The prevalence of cigarette smoking and e-cigarette use among adults did not change from 2022 to 2023.